-2. The Respondent has no rights or legitimate interests in respect of the domain name
+2. The Respondent has no rights or legitimate interests in respect of the disputed domain name

-The Complainant is first required to make out a prima facie case that the Respondent lacks rights or legitimate interests.
+The Complainant is first required to make out a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name.

-In that regard, the Complainant submits that the Respondent is not commonly known by the disputed domain name.
-That is so because the relevant Whois information shows that the registrant is known by its name and not by the disputed domain name.
+That is so because the Respondent is not commonly known by the domain name as the Whois database shows that the registrant's name is not similar to the disputed domain name.

-Secondly, the Complainant contends that the Respondent has no rights or legitimate interests in respect of the domain name because it is not related in any way with the Complainant.
-The Complainant does not carry out any activity for, nor has any business with the Respondent.
+Moreover, the Respondent has no rights or legitimate interests in respect of the domain name <arceloimittal.cam> as it is not related in any way with the Complainant and the Complainant does not carry out any activity for, nor does it have any business with, the Respondent.

-Neither license nor authorization has been granted to the Respondent to make any use of the Complainant's ARCELORMITTAL® trademark nor to apply for registration of the disputed domain name.
+Neither license nor authorization has been granted to the Respondent to make any use of the Complainant's trademark ARCELORMITTAL®, or to register the disputed domain name.